greenwashing

 Imagine shopping for jeans for your teen.
 You have two pairs before you.
 The first is a regular pair of jeans for a regular price.
 The second promises “greener and better” for a slightly higher price.
 Which do you buy?
 What does your teen say about it?
 What do you expect?

 Today (although who knows about tomorrow) they would be happy you bought the “green” jeans.
-They and you would expect that these jeans were more sustainable or caused less environmental harm than the pair of regular jeans.
+They and you would expect that these jeans were more sustainable or caused less environmental harm than a pair of regular jeans.

 What Is Greenwashing?